beda-software/au-inferno-test-coverage/documents/proposal_2.md

 To keep the test reports in FHIR format, we can use the `TestReport` resource.
 This resource defines how systems should encode the summarized results of executing a `TestScript`.
 ([Reference to the specification](http://hl7.org/fhir/testreport.html))

-The IG test coverage pipeline could work as follows:

-1. `TestPlan` resources are created and distributed as part of the AU Core Implementation Guide.
-2. The implementer runs the Inferno suite and generates a default Inferno report in JSON format.
-3. The implementer runs a specific script that analyzes the Inferno report using `TestPlan` resources to identify coverage.
-4. As a result, the implementer receives a `TestReport` resource that includes coverage details about which tests were passed, failed, or skipped.
-Additionally, the `TestReport` provides supporting information about messages sent to Inferno, requests made, etc.

 ### Challenges in the Pipeline:

 1. **Limited Descriptive Capability of TestPlan**: The `TestPlan` resource provides only high-level narratives, lacking detailed descriptions for individual test cases unless combined with `TestScript` or similar tools.
 This limitation makes it difficult to align high-level test case descriptions with actual tests in the Inferno report.